OOPSpam/blog/_posts/2024-06-30-spam-protection-for-elementor-forms.md

 Every contact form eventually gets spam.
 If you are using Elementor Forms, you may already have a spam problem.
 In this article, we are looking into spam protection options for Elementor Forms.

-To address spam issue in your forms, use the built-in honeypot, reCaptcha, or a third-party plugin.
+To address spam issue in your forms, use the built-in honeypot, reCAPTCHA, or a third-party plugin.
 An alternative approach is to restrict submissions based on the country of origin and the language of the message.

 {% include toc.md %}